The proposal : a chamber opera after Chekhov

 This item is not commercially available from the Australian Music Centre.
 We regret that we cannot offer it for sale.

-Library shelf no. VD 1 [Available for loan]
+Library shelf no. VD 1 [Not for loan]

 This item may be available to purchase from the Australian Music Centre.